 The Metro Vision Plan is the long-range growth and development strategy for the Denver region.
 It integrates plans for growth and development, transportation, and environmental quality into a single comprehensive foundation for regional planning.
-Metro Vision calls for a balanced multimodal surface transportation system including rapid transit, a regional bus network, a regional beltway, bicycle and pedestrian facilities, and improvements to the existing roadway system.
+Metro Vision calls for a balanced multimodal surface transportation system including rapid transit, a regional bus network, bicycle and pedestrian facilities, and improvements to the existing roadway system.

 The Metro Vision Regional Transportation Plan (MVRTP) is the transportation plan that implements the transportation element of Metro Vision.
-The MVRTP contains an unconstrained vision plan, outlining the region's total transportation needs, as well as the Fiscally Constrained RTP, which includes those projects that can be implemented given the anticipated level of funding.
-The 2035 MVRTP and Fiscally Constrained 2035 RTP were first adopted on December 19, 2007 and last amended in April 2014.
+The MVRTP contains an unconstrained vision plan, outlining the region's total transportation needs, as well as the Fiscally Constrained RTP, which includes those projects that can be implemented given reasonably anticipated revenues through 2040.
+The 2040 Fiscally Constrained RTP was first adopted in February 2015.
+DRCOG is in the process of preparing a new MVRTP with anticipated adoption in 2016.